 The clinical presentation and onset of symptoms is very varied and largely depends on the phenotype that is expressed, which are summarized below.
 It should be noted that despite being traditionally divided into different phenotypes, there is a significant amount of overlap between them 1,2, and there is no widely accepted consensus (as of September 2017) on their classification or naming.

 COL4A1 brain small-vessel disease

-Characterised by intracerebral haemorrhage, although can have other CNS manifestations, such as lacunar infarction, migraine with aura, seizures, and subarachnoid haemorrhage 3.
+Characterised by intracerebral hemorrhage, although can have other CNS manifestations, such as lacunar infarction, migraine with aura, seizures, and subarachnoid hemorrhage 3.
 Furthermore, many patients also have involvement of other body systems, especially the eyes 3.

 See COL4A1 brain small-vessel disease for a detailed description.